John M. Fasano

 it was shooting in his hometown of Port Washington, New York.
 Strongly bitten

-by the film making bug, Fasano immediately started making 8mm films using armatured clay and Aurora models.
-His first official film jobs came while he was still attending Paul D. Schreiber High School, working on "industrial" films for IBM.
-Still a teenager, John was becoming a regularly published artist making public appearances with the
+by the film making bug, John immediately started making 8mm films using armatured clay and Aurora models.
+His first official film jobs came while he was attending Paul D. Schreiber High School, working on "industrial" films for IBM.
+During this time John was also becoming a regularly published artist, making public appearances with the

 as the Film Research Editor for Time/Life's national publication TV Cable Week.

-Upon graduation from SUNY, Purchase in 1984, he became a freelance magazine editor and art
+John graduated from SUNY, Purchase in 1984 and began working as a freelance magazine editor and art

 director for such disparate titles as Muscle and Beauty, Race Car

 & Driver, Wrestling Power and OUI magazines.
-At this time he was also creating the artwork for legendary grindhouse films such as Tenement (Slaughter in the South Bronx and Driller.
-While
+At this time he also created the artwork for legendary grindhouse films such as Tenement (Slaughter in the South Bronx and Driller.

 completing an average of two magazine editions a month, he returned to his one

-true love, film, by producing and directing the now cult classic horror films Rock
+true love, film.
+John produced and directed the horror films Rock